MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 ## Step 4 - Add class members and define the constructor

-The following code adds and initializes variables that describe the provider the constructor for the `myFeedbackProvider` class.
+The following code implements the properties defined in the interfaces, adds needed class members, and creates the constructor for the `myFeedbackProvider` class.

 ```csharp
 // Gets the trigger that causes the feedback provider to be invoked.
 In this case,